 The Tallahassee Garden Club has a rich tradition of being involved in the community, a few of our projects include:

-• Contribute to Penny Pines for forest restoration in Florida
+• US Forest Service’s Penny Pines program for forest restoration

 BLUE STAR MEMORIAL MARKERS